-The natural environment provides extensive 'ecosystem services' such as clean air and water, noise and light management, local amenity, temperature regulation and recreation opportunities which do wonders for our mental health.
-These factors combine to help make the city a much better and more sustainable place to live.
+The natural environment provides extensive 'ecosystem services' such as clean air and water, noise and light management, local amenity and temperature regulation.
+In addition, there are social and cultural benefits that the natural environment provides such as recreational opportunities and enabling the continuation of cultural connection and cultural practice.
+These natural environment and cultural landscape attributes support a city that is environmentally and culturally respectful.

 The need to protect and conserve our natural environment and waterways is significant both in terms of the uniqueness of the Australian landscape as well as its value to people.
-It is imperative for council to strike a balance between human need and conservation in order to preserve many of the city's natural resources for generations to come.
+It is imperative for council to strike a balance between human need and conservation in order to preserve many of the city's natural resources and cultural landscapes for generations to come.
 In 2017, the percentage of the city mapped as naturally vegetated was 21.4%.
 That said, council has protected extensive areas from clearing through tools such as land-use planning, land acquisitions and landholder partnerships.